delphiine/CV/README.md

 ## Education

 #### Makers Academy (June 2022 to September 2022)
-- Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used paring in order to problemsolve efficiently, requiring teamwork and communication.
 - Used diagramming to plan how to approach small tasks and big challenges
 - OOP, TDD, MVC
 - Agile workflow